Typeface or Font Readability

 This is part of my pages on Typeface or Font Readability.

-And they won’t, it’s a crazy thing to want to do.
+You might think that a passage of text that can be read easily by someone who has difficulty reading passages of text, would point to a clear-to-read and perfect typeface.
+But no one has found it yet, and they won’t, it’s a crazy thing to want to do.
 Take a look at any newspaper designed for quick-bite reading, especially those aimed at the less erudite reader.
 They break up the text with a variety of fonts.
 Can you imagine them set in a single one?
 Really turgid!
 Who would be able to read that?
+It would be like The Times circa 1872!

 And there is some distinctly dodgy guidance out there, for example Typefaces for Dyslexia, at www.dyslexic.com:80/fonts which makes the rather surprising assertion that the serifs found on traditional letter forms ‘tend to obscure the shapes of letters’.
 Pretty revolutionary, considering how centuries of practice have tended to indicate the opposite (see About Legibility by Adrian Frutiger).